openstack-archive/wsme/doc/integrate.rst

     Set the argument types of an exposed function.
 This decorator is provided so that WSME is an almost drop-in replacement for TGWebServices.
-If starting from scratch you can use \ :func:`expose` only
+If starting from scratch you can use \ :func:`wsexpose` only

 .. function:: adapt(wsroot)